tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Payouts.md

 * **IN_VALIDATION**: due to PayU policies, each payment may be subject to validation.
 This state indicates that your request must be reviewed under our internal policies.
 If the validation fails, the payment which didn't meet the policies is rejected.
 * **IN_PAYU_PROCESS**: this state indicates that PayU has started the process payment.
 * **AWAITING_BANK_SENT**: this state indicates that PayU has started the transfer of the amount to the payee.
 * **IN_BANKING_PROCESS**: this state indicates that the payment is being processed in the payee's bank account.
-At this point you cannot cancel the request nor update it.
+At this point you cannot cancel the request.
 * **CONFIRMED_BY_THE_BANK**: this state indicates that the payee has received the transferred amount.
 * **REJECTED**: this state indicates that the transaction has been rejected either by PayU (due to policy breach) or the Bank (due to errors in the bank information).